-"Soft money" has become a major issue in the campaign finance debate.
-It is a highly controversial issue due to the perception that soft money may be the largest loophole in the Federal Election Campaign Act (FECA).
-Soft money is considered to be funds that are raised and spent according to applicable state laws, which FECA prohibits from being spent directly on federal elections, but that may have an indirect influence on federal elections.
-This Issue Brief discusses the three major types of soft money: political party soft money, corporate and labor union soft money, and soft money used for issue advocacy communications.
+Soft money is a major issue in the campaign finance reform debate because such funds are generally unregulated and perceived as resulting from a loophole in the Federal Election Campaign Act (FECA).
+More specifically, soft money is considered to be funds that are raised and spent according to applicable state laws, which FECA prohibits from being spent directly on federal elections, but that may have an indirect influence on federal elections.
+This Issue Brief discusses three major types of soft money: political party soft money, corporate and labor union soft money, and soft money used for issue advocacy communications.

-Political party soft money is those funds raised by the national parties from sources and in amounts otherwise prohibited in federal elections by the FECA.
+Political party soft money is those funds raised by the national parties from sources and in amounts that FECA otherwise prohibits.
 In accordance with the applicable state law, it is then largely transferred to state and local political parties for grassroots and party-building activities, overhead expenses, and issue ads.
-Much of the recent legislation would subject the contributions, expenditures, or transfers of national political parties, for any activity that might affect the outcome of a federal election, to the limitations, prohibitions, and source restrictions of the FECA.
-Although the courts have not had occasion to address this issue specifically, it appears that such a restriction on political party soft money would arguably pass constitutional muster.
+Much of the recent campaign finance legislation would subject national party contributions, expenditures, or transfers, for activities that might influence a federal election, to the limitations, prohibitions, and source restrictions in FECA.
+Although the courts have not had occasion to address this issue specifically, it appears arguable that such restrictions on political party soft money could pass constitutional muster.

-Certain corporate and labor union activities are expressly exempt from regulation under the FECA and can therefore be paid for with soft money.
-These exempt activities are: (1) communications by a corporation directed at stockholders, executive or administrative personnel and their families or by a labor organization directed at its members and families on any subject; (2) nonpartisan voter registration and get-out-the-vote activities by a corporation that are directed to its stockholders, executive or administrative personnel and their families or by a labor organization to its members and their families; and (3) the establishment and administration of a political action committee (PAC) or a separate segregated fund (SSF).
+Soft money can be used to pay for certain corporate and labor union activities that are expressly exempt from FECA regulation: (1) communications by a corporation directed at stockholders, executive or administrative personnel and their families or by a labor organization directed at its members and families, on any subject; (2) nonpartisan voter registration and get-out-the-vote activities by a corporation, directed to its stockholders, executive or administrative personnel and their families, or by a labor organization to its members and their families; and (3) the establishment and administration of a political action committee (PAC).

-Spending on issue advocacy communications is another use of soft money that has gained great popularity.
+Soft money spent for issue advocacy communications is another use of soft money that has gained great popularity.
 Issue advocacy typically occurs when a group, such as a for-profit or non-profit corporation or labor organization, pays for an advertisement that could be interpreted to favor or disfavor certain candidates, while also serving to inform the public about a policy issue.
-However, unlike communications that expressly advocate the election or defeat of a clearly identified candidate, many lower courts have interpreted Supreme Court precedent as deeming issue ads constitutionally protected First Amendment speech, which cannot be regulated.
+The prevailing view in the lower courts is that Supreme Court precedent generally holds that regulation of such communications, which do not contain specific express words of advocacy, is unconstitutional.
 Hence, issue ads may be paid for with soft money.